rajrohith/spark-native-yarn/README.md

 $> git clone https://github.com/hortonworks/stark.git
 $> cd stark
 ```

+> IMPORTANT: As work continues, to ensure that reviewer has access to a stable version of code please refer to
+`PREVIEW-0.1` tag

 This completes the pre-requisite required to run STARK and you can now
 continue to [**_Getting Started_**](https://github.com/hortonworks/spark-on-tez/wiki/Home) guide.